VIDEOS

-In partnership with Middle Collegiate Church, comes the storytelling of queer clergy + prophetic people of faith.
+In partnership with Middle Collegiate Church, comes the storytelling of queer clergy and prophetic people of faith.
 “Let’s reclaim and re-frame the stories we tell, and hold a different truth: By listening to the stories of our queer siblings, we understand God more deeply.”

-In highlighting the primary Black storytellers:
+Black storytellers:

 J Mase III - 7:41